 Our Employment Department offers an array of services for professional and semi-professional job seekers.
 Job seekers have access to recruiting sessions with top Atlanta employers and a robust job bank.
 We work closely with employers to understand what they are looking for in potential hires and to assist them in recruiting bilingual talent.
 Our annual Career Expo attracts hundreds of bilingual job seekers every year

-Employers seeking to participate in any of the events listed below should contact Rebecca Christenberry at firstname.lastname@example.org or 404-982-6897.
+Employers and Jobseekers seeking and Jobseekers to participate in any of the events listed below should contact Rebecca Christenberry at email@example.com or 404-982-6897.

 To access our 2020 employment calendar, click here.